IARCbioinfo/IARC-nf/README.md

 ### Docker

 To avoid having to installing all dependencies each time you use a pipeline, you can instead install [docker](https://www.docker.com) and let nextflow dealing with it.
 Installing docker is system specific (but quite easy in most cases), follow  [docker documentation](https://docs.docker.com/installation/) (docker CE is sufficient).
-Also follow the post-installation step to manage Docker as a non-root user ([here](https://docs.docker.com/engine/installation/linux/linux-postinstall/) for Linux).
+Also follow the post-installation step to manage Docker as a non-root user ([here](https://docs.docker.com/engine/installation/linux/linux-postinstall/) for Linux), otherwise you will need to change the `sudo` option in nextflow `docker` config scope as described in the nextflow documentation [here](https://www.nextflow.io/docs/latest/config.html#scope-docker).

 To run nextflow pipeline with Docker, simply add the `-with-docker` option in the `nextflow run` command.